 A grade of "IP" (in progress) is assigned only in courses that are allowed more than one trimester for completion; e.g., student teaching, graduate theses, and graduate projects.
-"IP" grades assigned for the P/KE Project Seminar remain as "IP" until the research project is complete.
-If the project is not completed by the eighth trimester from initial enrollment, all "IP" grades received for the Project Seminar courses automatically will default to "NC" (no credit).
 "IP" grades assigned for the MSOD Applied Research Project will remain as "IP" until the research project is complete.
 If the project is not complete after 6 units of the MSOD Applied Research has been taken, then all "IP" grades will automatically default to "NC" (no credit).